-I fell asleep crying a little.
+I fell asleep.
 I was still holding my diary when I woke up so that's good.
 We are almost to America.
 I don't know what I will do when I get off the plane because this is the last plane of the trip.
 We are over Nebraska now.
 Nebraska looks like a quilt this high up.

 šťastný nový rok!

 The house was here before the cornfield, and the cornfield was here before the funeral home across the road, probably.
-I woke up on the bare mattress upstairs and had a floral pattern on my face in the morning, which really scared me because when I looked in the mirror I thought I had a bullseye rash.
+I woke up on the bare mattress upstairs which had left a floral pattern on my face in the morning, which really scared me because when I looked in the mirror I thought I had a rash.

 I drew a picture of my new house

 I am standing in the kitchen right now.
 The clock on the stove says “11:46” and the sun is shining.
-I don’t even know what to do right now, I am feeling so much right now.
+I don’t even know what to do right now.
 My mom got up at 4 am to a call from the freight terminal telling her that our belongings had just arrived on a train coming all the way from Rhode Island.
 Before they were in Rhode Island they were on a cargo ship in Germany, and before they were in Germany they were in our house.
 We don’t have a car, so my mom got on the public bus.
-I looked up the name of the bus and apparently they are called Greyhound buses.
-I wonder if they are called that because Greyhounds are fast.
+I wanted to look up the name "startran", which was on the side of the bus, but we don't have a computer.

 I cant remember exactly what I packed because it was hard to see through all the tears.
 We left a few things in the Czech Republic, like our kroje and some cookware and a few other things in boxes I never looked in because they were shoved under the beds.
 Those things we left behind are with my grandma, who isn't even my grandma.
 My mom isn't even my mom either.
 It's hard to tell if I was adopted or just a hitchhiker.
 That's what people in my village called me because I suffered from statelessness, which means that the Czech Republic, Slovenia, or any country for that matter didn’t recognize me as a citizen.
 I got my citizenship in the end, but it doesn’t really matter anymore.
 I live in America now.